CubeZeero/CubeZeero/README.md

 ## NOT a programmer

-my main job is as a designer.
+my main job is designer.
  please don't blame me if the code is crap.

 **This is a hobby, so development will proceed irregularly.**
 許してね

 ## Main Project